rk280392/lamp-vagrant-centos7-setup/README.md

 Download and install vagrant on your system.
 You can use the url to install it. https://www.vagrantup.com/docs/installation/

-1- Create a workspace on your system.
+1 - create a workspace on your system.

 2 - cd to the Directory.

-3 - Clone the repository.
+3 - clone the repository.

 4 - run Vagrantfile --> Vagrant up.